ricpol/pygrister/readme.rst

     python -m pip install git+https://github.com/ricpol/pygrister

-You should read the docs first (for now, browse the files on this repository...
-ReadTheDocs will come soon!), and then take a look at the test suite for more usage examples.
+You should `read the docs first <https://pygrister.readthedocs.io>`_, and then take a look at the test suite for more usage examples.

 Any feedback and contribution is *very welcome* at this stage!